 Who Is Cam Newton?

-Born in Atlanta in 1989, Cam Newton was one of the nation's top high school football recruits in 2007.
-He initially attended the University of Florida, and later led Auburn University to the national title in his Heisman Award-winning season of 2010.
+Cam Newton was one of the nation's top high school football recruits in 2007.
+He initially attended the University of Florida and later led Auburn University to the national title in his Heisman Award-winning season of 2010.
 Selected by the Carolina Panthers with the first pick in the 2011 NFL draft, Newton became one of the league's stars.
-At the tail end of his 2015 MVP season, he led the Panthers to an appearance in Super Bowl 50.
+At the end of his 2015 MVP season, he led the Panthers to an appearance in Super Bowl 50.
 In June 2020, he signed with the New England Patriots.

 Early Career in Football